sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_6.rst

 fixed quantities and then calculates the probability that we would have obtained the observed frequencies that we did (*O*\ :sub:`11`\, *O*\ :sub:`12`\, *O*\ :sub:`21` and *O*\ :sub:`22`\) given those totals.
-In the notation that we developed in chapter :doc:`Introduction to probability
-<../Ch07/Ch07_Probability>` this is written:
+In the notation that we developed in chapter :doc:`../Ch07/Ch07_Probability` this is written:

 | *P*\(*O*\ :sub:`11`, *O*\ :sub:`12`, *O*\ :sub:`21`, *O*\ :sub:`22` |
   *R*\ :sub:`1`, *R*\ :sub:`2`, *C*\ :sub:`1`, *C*\ :sub:`2`)